ItzZeNash/Deus-Macropad/README.md

 <img width="1909" height="717" alt="image" src="https://github.com/user-attachments/assets/1fbf5cb1-ac6c-433f-8dd7-535dbd61a5c1" /> TOP

 Assembly- Assemble the pcb and XIAO, and insert into the bottom case then put on the top case screw and add the heated insert to hold the screws.
+Either order both side assembly or solder on the keys and the microcontroller.

 | Part | Quantity | Notes |
 |------|----------|--------|